sonapraneeth-a/sonapraneeth-gatsby-themes/ISSUES.md

   - [ ] Update image for project cover in demos

 - demo/profile
-  - [ ] Error: Unable to find plugin "@sonapraneeth/gatsby-theme-profile".
+  - [x] Error: Unable to find plugin "@sonapraneeth/gatsby-theme-profile".
 Perhaps you need to install its package?
+    - Need to add empty file as specified in main